Neha29Pereira/Masters-Projects/README.md

 The standard deviation has a higher value that is because the patients have an age span of 10 to 70 years.
 # Model Training
 Random Forest Classifier Model:
+ The decision tree classifier is a powerful machine learning algorithm for solving classification problems.
 - Initialize Model:
   We initialize a Random Forest classifier model with 100 estimators and set the random state to 42.